 So-called paddle dolls are flat, schematic representations of naked, legless female figures on which jewelry, belts, and other details have been painted or drawn.
 Made as fertility figures, they were dedicated to goddesses by women or couples hoping to bear children.
 Some are adorned with strings of mud pellets, apparently imitating hair.
 Many aslo have painted images—possibly representing tattoos—of deities such as Bes and Taweret or of human coupls in sexual embrace.

-- Medium: Wood, clay
+- Medium: Wood, mud, painted

 - Place Made: Egypt